MatthewDaggitt/agda-routing/README.md

 	* `RoutingLib.Asynchronous` contains the formalisation of Uresin & Dubois of asynchronous processes.

 	* `RoutingLib.Asynchronous.Theorems` contains various very general results about the convergence of asynchronous processes.

+	* `RoutingLib.Asynchronous.Propositions` contains various sufficient conditions that relate to the theorems above.

 	* `RoutingLib.Routing.BellmanFord` contains an implementation of generalised distributed Bellman Ford-based routing algorithms.

 	* `RoutingLib.Routing.BellmanFord.DistanceVector` contains a proof that distance-vector protocols converge with strictly increasing algebras and a finite set of routes.

 	* `RoutingLib.Routing.BellmanFord.PathVector` contains a proof that path-vector protocols converge with strictly increasing algebras.

+	* `RoutingLib.Asynchronous.Applications` contains a proof that a solution to the all-pairs shortest path problem converges asynchronously.

 ## Requirements